 On the way back we drop into the Boston Pizza, which has a sports bar and there you can sit, drink, eat, and watch the ice hockey, or whatever sort is going at the time.

 Today it’s a junior ice hockey tournament, but Canada was not playing.
 Just the same, a long cold beer and ice hockey?
 How close to heaven is that?

 I can now cross that off the bucket list.

-Day 3, we’re going on a great rail journey, well, we are going to get the train to the city and collect the rental car, on the booking form, supposedly a Jeep Grand Cherokee or similar.
+Day 3, we’re going on a great rail journey, well, we are going to get the train to the city and collect the rental car, a car on the booking form that was supposedly a Jeep Grand Cherokee or similar.

 Of course, ‘or similar’ are the words to be feared here because in truth the rental company can throw anything at you, so long as it matches the brief, three people and three large suitcases.

 The ‘or similar’ got us a Fort Flex.

 Sounded like some place where exhausted soldiers were fending of the Indians in a last ditch battle.